From Mesopotamian seeds to industrial agriculture: a journey into the world of wheat, understanding who controls the supply chain. From seed to pasta.

 If it is true that the current system benefits those who achieve economies of scale, it is also true that this agriculture has social and environmental impacts that are rarely factored into the price of food but are imposed as entirely negative externalities on communities and the environment.
 These are, therefore, business costs paid by others.

-Hands in Dough is a journey that begins with seeds in Mesopotamia, the land between the Tigris and Euphrates rivers, where humans started domesticating wheat and grains, giving rise to the first civilization.
+Fingers in every pie is a journey that begins with seeds in Mesopotamia, the land between the Tigris and Euphrates rivers, where humans started domesticating wheat and grains, giving rise to the first civilization.
 It ends with industrial agriculture and its impacts on health and the environment.
 It is a journey into the world of wheat to understand who controls the supply chain, from seed to pasta, what the consequences are for health and the environment, and what possible solutions exist to rethink another agriculture – and economy – not driven by the logic of infinite growth and profit maximization but respectful of communities and the ecosystem.